Vaishnavi11-pawar/financialdashboard/README.md

 ## 🧪 Testing

-- Use the provided Postman Collection or Swagger docs for API testing.
+- Use the provided Postman Collection for API testing.
-- Frontend can be tested using Cypress or React Testing Library (not included by default).

 ---